COVID-19 Vaccines and Infertility: Analyzing the MythTagged:

 - The “expert” being cited is Sherri Tenpenny.
 She’s a former osteopath, with no training in immunology.
 She’s now a professional anti-vaxxer, and even makes money with a course to train other anti-vaxxers.
 Fake experts is another sign of conspiracy theories.

 - There’s no known mechanism for protein shedding.
 It has never been seen in any other vaccine, nor in protein-based drugs.
 It’s only present in a small area of your arm muscle, not the whole body.
 It’s only there 24-48 hours and has no way to get out of your body and into someone else’s.
 There’s no mechanism to cause sterility.
 Magical thinking like this is another symptom of craziness.

-- Conspiracy thinking: Point to some dark forces that secretly want to harm you: sterililze because of Bill Gates, or Big Pharma doesn’t want you to know so they can sell you a cure.
-Though it’s ironic, because Tenpenny is literally selling the conspiracy.
+- Conspiracy thinking: Point to some dark forces that secretly want to harm you: sterilize because of something-something Bill Gates, or Big Pharma doesn’t want you to know so they can sell you a cure.
+(Though that’s ironic, because Tenpenny is literally selling the conspiracy.)

 - Cherry-picking data: You can always find 1 paper in the literature saying just about anything, e.g., here about syncytin-1.
 But the consensus of all the rest of the literature is “no”.
 It’s all just confirmation bias.

 They almost make it too easy, by ticking off all the checkboxes of conspiracy thinking (in bold above): factually false statements, logical fallacies, moving the goalposts, fake experts, magical thinking, conspiracy tropes, and cherry-picking data.
 Le sigh.

 Ok, that’s pretty damning.
 And Damania is quite highly experienced and eloquent, but he’s just one guy.
 Can we find evidence in the scientific (and other) literature that agrees with him?